 Your eyes naturally go to the second result first even though it’s ranking lower, right?

-Schema Pro is a premium WordPress schema markup plugin from Brainstorm Force, the same team behind the popular Astra theme and Essential Addons for Elementor plugin.
+Schema Pro is a premium WordPress schema markup plugin from Brainstorm Force, the same team behind the popular Astra theme and Ultimate Addons for Elementor plugin.

 There are two things that stick out about this plugin:

 - It uses the JSON-LD format that Google recommends and supports 13 different schema types.